Icebound Pro Chiller: Quick Guide to Keeping Your Cold Plunge Water Clean

 1. Test Your Water Like a Pro

-Even though the Icebound Pro has a built-in ozone generator, it’s important to check your water chemistry regularly.
+Even though your Icebound Pro has a built-in ozone generator that helps sanitize automatically, it’s still important to check your water chemistry regularly.
 For most home setups, focus on these key parameters:

 2. Filters: Tiny But Mighty